Trip killer: Serotonin 5-HT_{2A} receptor antagonists

 Serotonergic psychedelics, such as psilocybin (found in psilocybin mushrooms), lysergic acid diethylamide (LSD), mescaline (found in peyote cacti), and dimethyltryptamine (DMT) (found in ayahuasca), mediate their hallucinogenic effects by acting as agonists of the serotonin 5-HT_{2A} receptor.
 As a result, serotonin 5-HT_{2A} receptor antagonists would theoretically be expected to block the hallucinogenic effects of serotonergic psychedelics.
 Accordingly, the serotonin 5-HT_{2A} receptor antagonists ketanserin, an antihypertensive agent, and risperidone, an antipsychotic, have been shown to block the effects of serotonergic psychedelics in clinical studies.
 This includes the effects of psilocybin, LSD, mescaline, and ayahuasca.
 Ketanserin is under formal clinical investigation as a "neutralizer" or "off-switch" for psychedelics.
 The more selective serotonin 5-HT_{2A} receptor antagonist pimavanserin is also being studied as a blocker of the effects of psychedelics.
+Eplivanserin/volinanserin, a combination of eplivanserin and volinanserin, is being studied for such uses as well.

 Quetiapine (Seroquel) is an antipsychotic used as a trip killer.

 Trazodone is an antidepressant used as a trip killer.

 Other potent serotonin 5-HT_{2A} receptor antagonists that may block or reduce the effects of serotonergic psychedelics besides the above-listed drugs include other antipsychotics like quetiapine, olanzapine, aripiprazole, and pipamperone, antidepressants like trazodone, mirtazapine, mianserin, nefazodone, and etoperidone, and the antimigraine agent pizotifen, among others.
 The typical antipsychotic chlorpromazine, which has significant but less-potent serotonin 5-HT_{2A} receptor antagonism than many other antipsychotics, has shown incomplete and inconsistent effects in reversing psychedelic effects in clinical studies, while the typical antipsychotic haloperidol, which is a dopamine D_{2} receptor antagonist but not a significant serotonin 5-HT_{2A} receptor antagonist, is ineffective and has actually been found to increase anxiety and dysphoria in the setting of psychedelic experiences.
 In spite of variably acting as serotonin 5-HT_{2A} receptor antagonists, tricyclic antidepressants (TCAs), including desipramine, imipramine, and clomipramine, have paradoxically been reported to potentiate the effects of serotonergic psychedelics rather than diminish them, albeit based on very limited data.